carlos-molina/TECOmate/README.md

 * *dataseller.drl:*
   is the off blockchain component of the smart contract.
 It is written in the drools language and deployed on the CCC.
+We call it also the Centralised  Smart Contract (SCc).

 * *ethereum client in the rinkeby ethereum network:* is an ethereum node